kinghacker0/WishFish/README.md

 $ cd wishfish

-Now turn your device hotspot
+Now turn on your device hotspot

 $ ./wishfish.sh